-For top of the range performance look for a quad core i7 ( or AMD equivalent) though for entry-level PCs a twin core i3 will be all you need.
+For top of the range performance look for a quad core i7 (or AMD Ryzen) though for entry-level PCs a twin core i3 will be all you need.

 Within a computers spec the memory is listed as RAM (Random Access Memory).
 A lower-end desktop PC should always have at least 4gb of RAM.
 Higher specification machines can have 16gb or more but the memory can easily be expanded on a PC if the need arises.